 This document outlines the procedures that Ofcom will normally follow when considering the determination of a sanction against the provider of an on-demand programme service (“ODPS”) for contravention of one (or more) of the requirements imposed on it under Part 4A of the Communications Act 20032 (the “Act”).

-Previous rules and guidance (PDF, 215.0 KB) - This archived rules and guidance is for reference only and relates to earlier versions of the administrative and editorial content rules.
-This guidance was produced by the predecessor regulator ATVOD
+Our older rules and guidance (PDF, 215.0 KB) is for reference only, and relates to earlier versions of the administrative and editorial content rules.
+This guidance was produced by the predecessor regulator ATVOD.